blockfirm/pine-api/README.md

 * [Node.js](https://nodejs.org) and [Restify](http://restify.com) for creating the REST API
 * [btcd](https://github.com/btcsuite/btcd) as a bitcoin node for interacting with the bitcoin network and blockchain
-* [Redis](https://redis.io) for caching device tokens and addresses that should be used for sending notifications (optional)
+* [Redis](https://redis.io) for caching device tokens and addresses that should be used for sending notifications and caching fiat rates
 * [APN](https://developer.apple.com/notifications/) for sending push notifications to iOS devices (optional)
+* [BitcoinAverage](https://bitcoinaverage.com) for getting the latest fiat exchange rates (*Developer Plan* required)

 ## Getting started